Brawn BGP 001

 The BGP 001 made its competitive debut at the 2009 Australian Grand Prix, where Jenson Button took pole position in qualifying and finished first in the race while his teammate Rubens Barrichello took second place in both qualifying and race.
 During the first half of the season alone, Button took seven further podiums, including six wins, which, due to a mid-season drop in performance from the team which meant he did not score any further victories, gave him enough momentum to secure his first Drivers' Championship.
-Barrichello toox six podiums, including two wins, though he dropped to third behind Red Bull's Sebastian Vettel.
+Barrichello took six podiums, including two wins, though he dropped to third behind Red Bull's Sebastian Vettel.

 Background

 Chassis

 The controversial diffuser of the BGP 001.